 When you meet someone for the first time, make sure to pay special attention to their name, specifically their last name.
 If you forget, this is where business cards come in handy!
-Japanese does not utilize the word “you/anata”, instead prefer to use a person’s last name when addressing them as a sign of respect.
+Japanese does not utilize the word “you/anata”, instead one has to use a person’s last name as a sign of respect when addressing them.
 Always makes sure to add a title after the person’s name, usually “-san” for formal situations.

 3. “Are you married?”

 The Japanese usually keep their work life and personal life separate.
 Most work social functions do not include invitations to spouses, only the company’s workers.
-Workers are friends on a superficial level, but do not normally talk about personal issues such as their family, domestic issues, dating life, etc. Of course, this varies by company, but err on the safe side and avoid too personal questions.
+Workers are friends on a superficial level but do not normally talk about personal issues such as their family, domestic issues, dating life, etc. Of course, this varies by company, but err on the safe side and avoid questions that are too personal.

 4. “What time is work over?”

-Hard work ethic is one the defining characteristics in the Japanese business world.
+Hard-work ethic is one of the defining characteristics of the Japanese business world.
 Most workers arrive early and leave late and are expected to do so by management.
 If you find yourself working side by side with a Japanese colleague, don’t be in too much of a rush to leave the office early or on time, as this may come across as lazy.
 Of course, you can always say you have to leave at a certain time and it shouldn’t be a problem if you are a visitor to the office.